-- Plagiarism representing another author's ideas, writings or works as one's own or using another's ideas, writings or works without acknowledgment e.g., "cutting and pasting"; - Work that is submitted for one class and is used for another; - Data fabrication; - Copying or allowing work to be copied from (this includes examinations, and all written work); - Unauthorized access to examination questions; - Modification of examination results; - Using unauthorized notes or communication devices that provide examination information; - Individual misrepresentation (i.e. allowing someone else to take one's exam, or taking someone else's exam).
+- Plagiarism representing another author's ideas, writings or works as one's own or using another's ideas, writings or works without acknowledgment e.g., "cutting and pasting"; - Work that is submitted for one class and is used for another: - Data fabrication; - Copying or allowing work to be copied from (this includes examinations, and all written work); - Unauthorized access to examination questions; - Modification of examination results; - Using unauthorized notes or communication devices that provide examination information;

+- Individual misrepresentation (i.e. allowing someone else to take one's exam, or taking someone else's exam); - Collaborating with others in work, contrary to the stated rules of an examination or assignment; - Assisting other students in any of these acts.

-If a student (or all students within a group e.g., a team working on a group project), has been found to commit academic misconduct, s/he will be subject to the following consequences:
+If a student (or all students within a group e.g., a team working on a group project), has been found to commit academic misconduct, s/he may be subject to the following consequences:

-- 1. At a minimum, the student will receive a 0 on that particular work; it cannot be resubmitted or retaken. - 2.
-If the misconduct will affect the student's grade in the course, Faculty members are required to report the incident to the Chief Academic Officer by filing an Academic Misconduct Warning. - 3.
-A copy of the Academic Misconduct Warning will be placed in the student's academic file. - 4.
-If another incidence of academic misconduct occurs during the student's course of study, s/he will be expelled from the program.
+- 1) An oral or written reprimand (presented to the student); - 2) An assignment to repeat the work, to be graded on its merits; - 3) A lower or failing grade on the particular assignment or examination in conjunction with the filing of An Academic Misconduct Warning reporting the incident to the Chief Academic Officer; - a) A copy of the Academic Misconduct Warning will be placed in the student's academic file. - b) If another Academic Misconduct Warning is filed during the student's course of study, s/he will be dismissed from the program.